Widodo Budidarmo

 Police General Drs.
-Widodo Budidarmo (September 1, 1927 – May 5, 2017) was the Chief of the Indonesian National Police (Kapolri) from 1974 to 1978, being the first non-Muslim National Police Chief.
+Widodo Budidarmo (1 September 1927 – 5 May 2017) was the Chief of the Indonesian National Police (Kapolri) from 1976 to 1978, being the first Protestant National Police Chief.

 Profile

-The eldest child of a sugar factory cashier, Widodo, was born in Kapaskamprung Village, east of Surabaya, on September 1, 1927.
-Widodo received his general education at a Hollandsch-Inlandsche School from 1934 to 1941, then continued to a Technical School from 1942 to 1946.
+The eldest child of a sugar factory cashier, Widodo, was born in Kapaskamprung Village, east of Surabaya, on 1 September 1927.
+Widodo received his general education at a Hollandsch-Inlandsche School from 1933 to 1941, then continued to a Technical School from 1942 to 1945.
 During his high school education, he participated in the Indonesian War for Independence in East Java, as part of a Student's Brigade.

 Widodo then entered the police force, and studied at the School of Police Science until he graduated in 1955.
 After that, he served as the Head of the Police Organization Division in Purwakarta for three years, from 1956 to 1959 and participated in Operations against the Darul Islam rebellion in West Java.